 At Miller & Wagner, our attorneys investigate and present damage claims for negligent testing for birth defects such as cystic fibrosis, Down syndrome, spina bifida and Tay-Sachs disease.
 These cases can result in a damage claim for wrongful birth.
 Our lawyers offer a free initial consultation to discuss your case.
-With offices in Eugene and Portland, our lawyers represent families throughout Oregon and southwestern Washington.
+With offices in Pacific City and Portland, our lawyers represent families throughout Oregon and southwestern Washington.

 Free Case Evaluation

 Contact us if you would like an evaluation of your potential medical malpractice claim.Get Started

 Proper prenatal care includes appropriate screening testing for birth defects based on risk factors of the mother.
 Some of the risk factors that can lead to an increased incidence of birth defects include:

 - History of babies with high birth weight or low birth weight

 - Mother is over 35 years of age